The Buteyko Method: Why Breathing Less Might Be the Nervous System Reset You Actually Need

 These are not one-off exercises.
 They are habits you build over weeks and months.
 Buteyko practitioners often compare it to learning to ride a bike: conscious and deliberate at first, then gradually automatic.

-Why Low Tide Calm Uses Buteyko-Informed Breathwork
+Why Low Tide Calm uses Buteyko-informed breathwork

-Our approach combines Buteyko-informed breathwork with nervous system regulation tools, hands-on complementary therapy, and practical coaching.
+The approach combines Buteyko-informed breathwork with nervous system regulation tools, hands-on complementary therapy, and practical coaching.
 No fluff.
 No woo.
 Just evidence-informed techniques adapted for the people who need them most.

-Getting Started
+Getting started

 If you are curious about the Buteyko Method and want to explore it in a way that is practical, grounded, and designed around how your nervous system actually works, Low Tide Calm offers:

-∙ The FREE Low Tide Calm app with guided breathwork exercises built on functional breathing principles
+The free Low Tide Calm app with guided breathwork exercises built on functional breathing principles.

-∙ Group programmes for nervous system regulation and breathwork fundamentals
+Group programmes for nervous system regulation and breathwork fundamentals.

 You do not need to be in crisis to benefit from better breathing.
 You just need to be willing to question whether the way you have been breathing is actually serving you.

-About the Author
+About the author

 Cian is the founder of Low Tide Calm, a certified breathwork and mindfulness facilitator, complementary therapist, and Buteyko-informed breathing coach based in Co.
 Wicklow, Ireland.
 With close to a decade in corporate roles and lived experience of ADHD, he built Low Tide Calm for the people the wellness industry forgot.
+More about Cian.

 Disclaimer: The Buteyko Method is a complementary approach and should not replace medical advice or prescribed treatment.
 Always consult your healthcare provider before making changes to any treatment plan.